 The following information is provided to help you become acquainted with the regulations governing your status as an F-1 or J-1 international student.
-If you have questions please contact the International Student Adviser who will be happy to set up an appointment to address your specific concerns.
+If you have questions please contact the International Student Services Office, who will be happy to address your specific concerns.

 - Keep your passport valid.